facebookresearch/hydra/website/docs/advanced/override_grammar/basic.md

 ### Quoted values
 Hydra supports both double quotes and single quoted values.
-Quoted strings can accept any value between the quotes.
+Quoted strings can accept any value between the quotes, but some characters need escaping:
-To include a single quote in a single quoted string escape it : `\'`.
-Same for double quotes in a double quoted string.
+* to include a single quote in a single quoted string, use `\'` (for double quotes in a double quoted string, use `\"`)
+* any sequence of `\` characters preceding a quote (either an escaped quote as described in the previous point, or the closing quote) must be escaped by doubling the number of `\`

 <div className="row">
 <div className="col col--6">